-On this day in 1953, the Welsh poet Dylan Thomas (27 October 1914 – 9 November 1953) expired in New York at St Vincent’s Hospital.
+On this day in 1953, the 9th of November, the Welsh poet Dylan Thomas (27 October 1914 – 9 November 1953) expired in New York City at St Vincent’s Hospital.

 Both The White Horse Tavern and the Chelsea Hotel in New York lay claim to the fame of being where Dylan Thomas drank himself to death.
 The White Horse Tavern was his usual watering hole; the Chelsea Hotel was where he lived.
 There is a plaque commemorating Dylan Thomas at the White Horse Tavern.